utlive/HDRMAX/Readme.md

 ## Change Log
+### 2025-08-27
+- Fixed numerical stability issues in m_exp function
+- Added comprehensive .gitignore file for Python projects
+- Updated README with nonlinear transformation explanation and HDR-ChipQA paper reference
+- Improved code documentation and comments

 ### 2024-03-19
 - Changed feature extraction, main, and prediction code.
-The current version calculates the score using the HDRMAX single nonlienar.
+The current version calculates the score using the HDRMAX single nonlienar (`local_m_exp`).
 The model files are also retrained.

 ### 2024-03-05
 - Changed the code to remove extra computation.
 The program now should be much faster.

 ### 2023-04-20